Suprit202/Top_interview_150/README.md

 # Top_interview_150
-Some potential interview qustions for basics.
+Some potential interview qustions for a quick start !!!